We are always interested in buying low mileage cars in good condition with service history.

 You simply enter your car’s details and the site comes back with a quote - this is likely to be lower or similar to your car’s trade value, but this valuation is subject to a physical inspection of your car.

-If the inspection reveals some faults, the final valuation figure might be considerably lower.
+If the inspection reveals some faults, the final valuation figure might be considerably lower and you might have to pay an administration fee for the service and a fee to receive a same-day payment.

 Which?
 Magazine investigated six car-buying websites in 2010.
 It found that with five of them, sellers would have got a better price by trading their car in at a dealership.